Malleus Maleficarum: Background

-Witchcraft had long been forbidden by the Church, whose viewpoint on the subject was explained in the Canon Episcopi written in about AD 900.
-It stated that witchcraft and magic were delusions and that those who believed in such things "had been seduced by the Devil in dreams and visions".
-However, in the same period supernatural intervention was accepted in European Christian culture in the form of ordeals that were later also used during witch trials.
+Witchcraft had long been forbidden by the Church, whose viewpoint on the subject was explained in the Canon Episcopi.
+Written in about AD 900, this described witchcraft and magic as delusions and that those who believed in such things "had been seduced by the Devil in dreams and visions".
+However, in the same period supernatural intervention was accepted in European Christian culture in the form of ordeals later used during witch trials.

-It is an element of doctrine that demons may be cast out by appropriate sacramental exorcisms.
-(Note: not a sacrament, but sacramental) In the Malleus, exorcism is, for example, one of the five ways to overcome the attacks of incubi.
-Prayer and transubstantiation are traditionally excluded from the category of magical rites.
+It is an element of Christian doctrine that demons may be cast out by appropriate sacramental exorcisms.
+(Note: not a sacrament, but sacramental) For example, the Malleus lists exorcism as one of the five ways to overcome the attacks of incubi.
+Prayer and transubstantiation are traditionally not considered magical rites.

 In 1484 clergyman Heinrich Kramer made one of the first attempts at prosecuting alleged witches in the Tyrol region.
 It was not a success: he was expelled from the city of Innsbruck and dismissed by the local bishop as "senile and crazy".
 According to Diarmaid MacCulloch, writing the book was Kramer's act of self-justification and revenge.
 Ankarloo and Clark claim that Kramer's purpose in writing the book was to explain his own views on witchcraft, systematically refute arguments claiming that witchcraft did not exist, discredit those who expressed skepticism about its reality, claim that those who practised witchcraft were more often women than men, and to convince magistrates to use Kramer's recommended procedures for finding and convicting witches.

 Some scholars have suggested that following the failed efforts in Tyrol, Kramer requested explicit authority from the Pope to prosecute witchcraft.
 Kramer received a papal bull Summis desiderantes affectibus in 1484.
 It gave full papal approval for the Inquisition to prosecute what was deemed to be witchcraft in general and also gave individual authorizations to Kramer and Dominican Friar Jacob Sprenger specifically.
 Other scholars have disputed the idea that Sprenger was working with Kramer, arguing that the evidence shows that Sprenger was actually a persistent opponent of Kramer, even going so far as to ban him from Dominican convents within Sprenger's jurisdiction while also banning him from preaching.
 In the words of Wolfgang Behringer: